Skip to content

 How do you feel about statistics?
 For a long time, I was a stats refusenik.
 When I was doing my first degree back in the 1970s, I took a class in mathematical statistics but it never made any sense toContinue reading… How to get yourself started in statistics

-Survey book of the month – Through the language glass: why the world looks different in other languages
+Book review: Through the language glass: why the world looks different in other languages

-Survey book of the month – Through the language glass: why the world looks different in other languages
+Book review: Through the language glass: why the world looks different in other languages

-Many of us will be doing a lot of gift-giving this month, so I’ve chosen a book that would be just right for someone who enjoys something thought-provoking and a bit out of the usual: Through the language glass: why theContinue reading… Survey book of the month – Through the language glass: why the world looks different in other languages
+Many of us will be doing a lot of gift-giving this month, so I’ve chosen a book as my Survey Book of the Month that would be just right for someone who enjoys something thought-provoking and a bit out ofContinue reading… Book review: Through the language glass: why the world looks different in other languages

 What is a confidence interval and why would you want one?

-Jane Matthews 2 November 2021 7 November 2011
+Jane Matthews 4 November 2025 7 November 2011

 What is a confidence interval and why would you want one?